 Bilberry Health Benefits

-The fruits of bilberry contain different organic acids with stimulating action on the digestive system.
-It also includes sugars, tannins, pectin, myrtillin, anthocyanins, vitamins A and C, and in a lesser amount, B.
+The bilberry fruits contain different organic acids that stimulate action in the digestive system.
+It also includes sugars, tannins, pectin, myrtillin, anthocyanins, vitamins A and C, and B in a lesser amount.

 Besides their nourishing and refreshing properties, they have astringent, antidiarrheic, antiseptic, and vermifuge effects.
 Health experts recommend them in the following cases: